safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 ![](./Images/Img4.424.Ex2.RearrangeConnections.png)

-Click on the action to configure the filter.
+Click on the action to configure the filter, set the Action to Filter messages.
 There are two parameter values required.
-Similar to how the Source dataset of the workspace was set, specify the File Path as the Value to Filter.
-In the Contains String set the string to search for to .shp.
+Similar to how the Source dataset of the workspace was set, specify the File Path as the Key.
+In Contains, set the string to search for to .shp.

 ![](./Images/Img4.425.Ex2.CompleteFilter.png)